 - A big favourite in my house, the red cabbage brings extra crunch and colour to this dish

-- One of my absolute favourite vegetables, the celeriac gives a subtle flavour which really makes this coleslaw stand out
+- One of my absolute favourite vegetables, the celeriac gives a subtle flavour which makes this coleslaw stand out

 - You can’t beat their vibrant orange colour which is packed with beta carotene so super good for you as well

-What you will need for the dressing:
+Ingredients for the yoghurt dressing:

-- I use a thick greek yoghurt
+- I use a thick Greek yoghurt for this dressing

 - this gives the dressing a tangy, sharp heat